-In December 2022, the Rimba Raya project was the first REDD+ project to receive validation under Reg 21 and with the SRN.
-The Verra project was made up of four parcels; initial validation of the project under the SRN is comprised of one of the four parcels, comprising 36,331 ha under a concession agreement with the MOEF, of which approximately 28,000 ha is the carbon accounting area, generally consistent with the project area under Verra.
-InfiniteEARTH expects to add the three remaining parcels separately.
+In December 2022, the Rimba Raya project receive validation under Reg 21 and with the SRN.
+The Verra project was made up of four parcels; initial validation of the project under the SRN is comprised of one of the four parcels, comprising 36,331 hectares under a concession agreement with the MOEF, of which approximately 28,000 hectares is the carbon accounting area, generally consistent with the project area under Verra.

 Under SRN program regulations, the project's emission reductions for the first parcel will extend until 2073, and are expected to average approximately 2.7 million tCO2e per year according to the validation report.
 The validation was independently audited by PT Mutuagung Lestari, an Indonesian testing, inspection and certification company.
 The methodology used for the SRN validation of the project is adapted from the World Bank BioCarbon Fund Initiative for Sustainable Landscapes ("ISFL") Emission Reduction Program Requirements Version 2.0_2021.
 The original methodology used by the project under VCS (VM0004) was not accredited to the SRN and therefore could not be used.
-Once the project is verified, Rimba Raya carbon credits are expected to be issued and tracked by the SRN.